All Categories

 One of the most efficient technologies gaining traction over the past few years, popular for asset tracking and item level tagging is Radio Frequency Identification (RFID).
 Though RFID has been around since WW2 when British forces used it to identify allied aircraft from enemy ones, its commercial use didn’t gain traction until the early 21st century with IoT development.
 Later on, RFID and machine-to-machine (M2M) communication became the basis for the Internet of Things (IoT).

-At present, RFID tags and readers are available in various read ranges and frequency ranges (Low Frequency, High Frequency, and Ultra High Frequency).
+At present, RFID tags and readers are available in various read ranges and frequency ranges from leading RFID reader manufacturers and RFID Tag Manufacturers like Zebra Technologies, Impinj, EnCstore, Alien Technology and others.
 For example, the Zebra FX9600 Fixed RFID Reader operates on Ultra High Frequency (UHF) and the Zebra MC3330xR Handheld Integrated UHF RFID Reader offers read range up to 6m.
 Depending upon the use case, we need to choose the right RFID tag and reader for a cost-effective solution to our problem.
 Before talking about read range and use cases, let’s see how RFID technology works first.

 Radio Frequency Identification